-To can your BBQ sauce, simply sterilize your jars like normal, pour in the BBQ sauce and process in a hot water bath for 20 minutes.
+To can your own barbecue sauce, simply sterilize your jars like normal, pour in the hot sauce in your hot jars while leaving an inch headspace.

 If you’d like to learn more about how to can the right way, check out my friend Melissa’s Home Canning with Confidence course!

 Enjoy the taste of summer all year long!